 Lifespan – 5/10

 Clocking in at around 11 hours, the game is also painfully short, as well as relentlessly bad in general.
 There are no side quests in addition to the main story arc, and there is absolutely nothing in the way of replay value to warrant any more than a single playthrough if players can bring themselves to get even that far.

 Storyline – 4/10

 The game’s narrative is also extremely uninspiring; especially for one that I thin would have inevitably had so much potential at first.
 The story follows Arkhail and Styx, as they are sent beyond their homeland to hatch a plan to fight back against mankind, who have enslaved and oppressed their kind amidst many years of war.
-Arkhail in particular is a much more lacklustre character than what his position as lead would seem to suggest initially.
+Arkhail, in particular, is a much more lackluster character than what his position as the lead would seem to suggest initially.
 The only character that has anything about him at all in terms of personality is Styx, which again explains why he became the central focus in later games in this series.

 Originality – 4/10